-Note: The table illustrates the cumulative values of the stock indices and pandemic impact metric variables, categorized into two groups.
-Panel A presents the outcomes for countries characterized by low infection, while panel B showcases the results for countries characterized by high infection.
+Note: Table 3 shows the cumulative values of the stock indices and pandemic impact metric variables, categorized into two groups.
+Panel A presents the outcomes for countries characterized by low rates of infection, and Panel B showcases the results for countries characterized by high rates of infection.
 Statistical significance is denoted by p-values, with asterisks ***, **, and * representing significance at the 1%, 5%, and 10% levels, respectively.

 a.
-Data omissions: Missing data indicates instances where data points are not available.
+Data omissions: Missing data indicate instances where data points are not available.

 b.
-Singapore inclusion: Singapore's inclusion in panel A can be attributed to its limited susceptibility to the COVID-19 pandemic.
-Nonetheless, it is noteworthy that Singapore, despite its modest size, exhibited a relatively high infection rate, measured in terms of infections per million individuals.
+Singapore inclusion: Singapore’s inclusion in Panel A is attributed to its limited susceptibility to the COVID-19 pandemic.
+Nonetheless, it should be noted that despite its modest size, Singapore experienced a relatively high infection rate in terms of infections per million individuals.

-Within the subset of countries characterized by lower infection rates (Panel A, as detailed in Table 3), Austria and Israel notably displayed the most significant declines in their respective index returns, with reductions of 30.43% and 20.75%, respectively.
-In contrast, among the countries characterized by higher infection rates (Panel B, also presented in Table 3), a specific cluster of five nations experienced substantial declines in their index values: the United Kingdom (-18.69%), Spain (-25.38%), Italy (-18.67%), France (-18.30%), and Brazil (-19.8%).
-It's worth mentioning that out of the seven indexes exhibiting declines, five belong to European countries.
+Of the countries characterized by lower infection rates (Panel A of Table 3), Austria and Israel displayed the most significant declines in their respective index returns, with reductions of 30.43% and 20.75%, respectively.
+Of the countries with higher infection rates (Panel B of Table 3), a specific cluster of five countries experienced substantial declines in their index values: the United Kingdom (-18.69%), Spain (-25.38%), Italy (-18.67%), France (-18.30%), and Brazil (-19.8%).
+It is worth mentioning that of the seven countries whose indexes exhibited a decline, five are European.

-Comparing the two panels reveals a substantial divergence in the average cumulative number of infections per million individuals, with Panel A countries reporting a significantly lower average of 1,636.53, while Panel B countries exhibit a considerably higher average of 4,962.74.
-Specifically, Taiwan (18.77) and China (58.9) reported the lowest infection rates, while the United States (7,926.38), Brazil (6,436.77), and Sweden (6,700.19) registered the highest infection rates among the countries examined.
-In the realm of COVID-19-related fatalities, the numbers of deaths per million in Panel A countries (averaging 23.27) were notably lower than for countries in Panel B (averaging 446).
-The countries with the lowest numbers of deaths were Taiwan (0.29) and China (3.22), while the United Kingdom (641.89), Spain (606.46), and Italy (574.64) reported the highest numbers of deaths.
+Comparison of the panels reveals a substantial divergence in the average cumulative number of infections per million individuals, with Panel A countries reporting a significantly lower average (1,636.53) than Panel B countries (4,962.74).
+Taiwan (18.77) and China (58.9) reported the lowest infection rates, while the United States (7,926.38), Brazil (6,436.77), and Sweden (6,700.19) registered the highest infection rates.
+In terms of fatalities related to COVID-19, average numbers of deaths per million residents in Panel A countries were notably lower than for countries in Panel B (23.27 vs. 446).
+The countries with the lowest numbers of deaths were Taiwan (0.29) and China (3.22); the United Kingdom (641.89), Spain (606.46), and Italy (574.64) reported the highest numbers of deaths.

-On the other hand, in terms of recoveries, it becomes evident that Panel A countries exhibit significantly lower numbers of recoveries per million residents (averaging 1,329.64) than Panel B countries (averaging 2,578.84).
+In terms of recovery from COVID-19 illness, Panel A countries exhibited significantly lower numbers of recoveries per million residents (averaging 1,329.64) than Panel B countries (averaging 2,578.84).
 Notably, Brazil (3,708.69), Spain (3,216.3), and Italy (3,146.6) reported the highest numbers of recoveries, whereas Taiwan (18.35) and China (55.53) exhibited the lowest figures.
-Regarding testing efforts, the average numbers of tests conducted per million people were significantly higher in Panel B countries (averaging 61,586.98) compared to Panel A countries (averaging 47,176.38).
+Regarding testing efforts, the average numbers of tests conducted per million people were significantly higher in Panel B countries (61,586.98) than in Panel A countries (47,176.38).
 Israel (115,648.56) and the United States (97,578.04) had the highest testing rates, while Taiwan (3,228.0) and Brazil (6,956.51) reported the lowest numbers of tests administered per million individuals.